 This does not mean that you cannot grow these plant kinds.
 They are just harder to grow and will require special care.
-Meanwhile, most of the time, the yeilds are not as good as in the soils.
+Meanwhile, most of the time, the yields are not as good as in the soils.
 However, if you want to experiment and find growing the specific plants you want the most enjoyable or if you are experienced growers, don't forget these plants.

 Deep Root crops

 Some root plants require lots of depth for the root systems.
-You will need to support the roots, and the mediums must be large and deep enough for the root to grow.
+You will need to support the roots, and the media must be large and deep enough for the root to grow.
 These plants include potatoes, carrots, turnips.

 Large plants that require spaces